 It is good to be familiar with different APIs so you can integrate your app with Apple Pay or HealthKIt, and more.
-Apple has a set of review guidelines, so you should check App Extensions, HealthKit, HomeKit and Apple Pay Guidelines.
+Apple has a set of review guidelines, so you should check App Extensions, HealthKit, HomeKit.

-GitHub – A collaboration tool and a go-to place for collaborative work.
-Share you code with over seven million people, invite beta testers to try your app, learn how to write better code and more.
+A collaboration tool and a go-to place for collaborative work.
+Share you code with over seven million people, invite beta testers to try your app.
+Learn how to write better code and more.
 It’s very easy to link Xcode and make it accessible to other people.

 And more tutorials…

-Cocoa Dev Central – A little-outdated site, but you can still find some useful tips about Objective-C. They have some great tutorials, but check the publishing date as Objective-C is evolving.
+A little outdated site, but you can still find some useful tips about Objective-C. They have some great tutorials, but check the publishing date as Objective-C is evolving.

 Receive hot news, development tutorials, tools, design, marketing articles and more about iOS development on a weekly basis in your inbox.
-Just subscribe to iOS Dev Weekly newsletter and find information that every iOS programmer needs.
+Just subscribe to the iOS Dev Weekly newsletter and find information that every iOS programmer needs.

 Take a look at blogs about iOS

-On this site you can watch tutorials, ask questions, and read about interesting topics.
-It covers many subjects, tips, tricks, so you can should check it out.
+On this site, you can watch tutorials, ask questions, and read about interesting topics.
+It covers many subjects, tips, tricks, so you can check it out.

-This interesting site provides information about iOS development in a recipe form.
+This interesting site provides information about iOS development in recipe form.
 If you need to solve some specific problems quickly, NSCookbook is a place for you.

 Why should you combine learning styles?